jasmine/jasmine/.github/CONTRIBUTING.md

 1. Build `jasmine.js` with `npm run build` and run all specs again - this ensures that your changes self-test well
 1. Revert your changes to `jasmine.js` and `jasmine-html.js`
     * We do this because `jasmine.js` and `jasmine-html.js` are auto-generated (as you've seen in the previous steps) and accepting multiple pull requests when this auto-generated file changes causes lots of headaches
-    * When we accept your pull request, we will generate these files as a separate commit and merge the entire branch into master
+    * When we accept your pull request, we will generate these files as a separate commit and merge the entire branch into main

 Note that we use Travis for Continuous Integration.
 We only accept green pull requests.